Apparence-io/bart/README.md

 - 😌 **Very easy** to implement.
 - 🪄 Show **AppBar** on demand (automatically **animated**).
 - 🚀 Create your **own bottom bar design** if you need it.
+- 👻 Hide/Show bottom bar when you need
 - 🗃 **Cache** route page if you need to **restore state**.

 ## 🧐&nbsp; Live example